J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 And order of GPUs in these lists can be different.
 There is no way to fix GPUs order automatically, thanks to AMD devs.
 But you can do it manually.
 For example, if you have two cards, you can change their order by adding "-di 10".
 Another example, reverse order for six cards: "-di 543210".
 Also you can do it automatically (experimental feature) with "-di detect" option.
-- Linux + gpu-pro drivers: temperature/fan management is not supported.
-Unfortunately, gpu-pro drivers don't support ADL, so there is no API that can be used for the management.
 - Windows 10 Defender recognizes miner as a virus, some antiviruses do the same.
 Miner is not a virus, add it to Defender exceptions.
   I write miners since 2014.
 Most of them are recognized as viruses by some paranoid antiviruses, perhaps because I pack my miners to protect them from disassembling, perhaps because some people include them into their botnets, or perhaps these antiviruses are not good, I don't know.
 For these years, a lot of people used my miners and nobody confirmed that my miner stole anything or did something bad.
   Note that I can guarantee clean binaries only for official links in my posts on this forum (bitcointalk).
 If you downloaded miner from some other link - it really can be a virus.
   However, my miners are closed-source so I cannot prove that they are not viruses.
 If you think that I write viruses instead of good miners - do not use this miner, or at least use it on systems without any valuable data.
+- LBC PoW is not very good for dual mining, it causes a bit less Ethereum mining speed.